UK says chances of Brexit trade deal below 50%, despite EU optimism | Business

-Senior British minister Michael Gove said on Thursday that any deal on post-Brexit trade with the European Union would need parliamentary approval before Dec.
-31, and put the chances of success at less than 50%.
+Senior British minister Michael Gove put the chances of securing a trade deal with the European Union at less than 50% on Thursday, striking a pessimistic tone just two weeks before Britain completes its departure from the world's largest trading bloc.

-His downbeat tone was in sharp contrast with remarks by the EU's chief negotiator suggesting there had been good progress, as both sides try to prevent a turbulent finale to four years of tortuous discussions in two weeks' time.
-Optimism had been rising that a deal was imminent to keep the goods trade that makes up half of annual EU-UK trade, worth nearly a trillion dollars in all, free of tariffs and quotas beyond Dec.
+His downbeat prediction was in sharp contrast with remarks by the EU's chief negotiator suggesting there had been good progress, as both sides try to prevent a turbulent finale to four years of tortuous discussions.
+Optimism had been rising that a deal was imminent to keep the goods trade that makes up half of annual EU-UK commerce, worth nearly a trillion dollars in all, free of tariffs and quotas beyond Dec.
 31.

 Gove said some of the remaining differences went "to the very heart of the (government's) mandate".
 An EU official who declined to be named said disagreements over fisheries were not yet resolved.
-Two EU diplomats and an official with the bloc said they did not expect a deal to come together by Friday.
+Two EU diplomats and an EU official said they did not expect a deal to come together by Friday.

 Many deadlines have been missed in the talks since Britain left the bloc in January.
 The European Parliament said it could hold an emergency plenary in late December should a deal come together by Monday.